 Max altitude

-Hidden gem in the Adirondacks offering easy access to panoramic summit vistas through diverse forest trails.
-This 4 to 6 hour adventure rewards hikers with sweeping views across New York's wilderness, perfect for sunrise and sunset photography.
+Hidden gem in the Adirondacks offering moderate access to panoramic summit vistas through diverse forest trails.
+This 3 to 4 hour adventure rewards hikers with sweeping views across New York's wilderness, perfect for sunrise and sunset photography.
+Note: The summit is trailless and requires bushwhacking.

 Recommended for :